 Seeing the people, He felt compassion for them, because they were distressed and dispirited like sheep without a shepherd.
 (Matt 9:35-36)

 “Distressed and dispirited” in the face of disease and sickness.
 Another translation renders it, “harried and helpless.”
 Isn’t that the condition of our day?

-Lost sheep don’t need a twelve-point sermon.
+Lost sheep (and heartbroken disciples) don’t need a twelve-point sermon.
 The message here isn’t complex or elaborate.
 They need something simple.
 Something REAL to trust.

 “The kingdom of heaven is at hand.”
 (Matt 10:7)

 What did Yeshua do for the poor, defenseless sheep?

 Jesus summoned His twelve disciples and gave them authority over unclean spirits, to cast them out, and to heal every kind of disease and every kind of sickness….
 These twelve Jesus sent out after instructing them….
 “Go to the lost sheep of the house of Israel….
 And as you go, preach, saying, ‘The kingdom of heaven is at hand.’ ” (Matt 9:35 – 10:7)